milosmns/milosmns.github.io/_posts/op-ed/2020-03-23-Preparing-Mac-Engineering.md

 #### Homebrew

 How would setting up a development environment on a Mac without [Homebrew](https://brew.sh) work?
 It's the "unofficial Mac package manager".
-Well, I won't say that it's impossible to maintain such an environment, it's totally doable... but it's definitely super inconvenient.
+Well, I won't say that it's impossible to maintain such an environment, it's totally doable… but it's definitely super inconvenient.

 You should check the project's homepage for the latest installation instructions.
 Here's what I did from my Terminal: